Bristol, United Kingdom

 * Gain a solid grounding in anthropological and archaeological theory and practice;

-* Spend at least 8 days on site, working directly to excavate and uncover finds;
+* Spend seven days on site, working directly to excavate and uncover finds;

 * Undertake hands-on technical training, supported by academic workshops and on-site instruction;